Snowboard Equipment Experiencing Particular Sales Success

 In terms of equipment sales, snowboarding was a standout performer and provided the highest gains.
 Snowboard equipment sales reached $232.8 million from August through December, up 13 percent over the same period last year, with double-digit sales gains for snowboards as well as boots and bindings.
 Some major brands—including Burton with its “Stand Up, Stand Out” marketing initiatives—are placing greater focus on their women’s business.
 Women’s snowboard equipment sales were the fastest-growing segment of the market—outpacing men’s and juniors—with sales up 18 percent so far this season.

 “I often say that women’s is an underserved market across many facets of the sports industry, but it brings with it big opportunity for brands and retailers to grow their business,” added Powell.
 “Brands today are finding their sweet spot by getting behind particular social or environmental initiatives that are of growing concern for today’s consumers.”

 Retail Tracking Service, August-December 2018

-Sales gathered from the snow chain, snow specialty, and snow internet retail channels
+Sales gathered from the snow chain, snow specialty, and snow internet retail

 *Source: SIA Participation Study 2018